Yuricst/HFEM.jl/README.md

 `HFEM.jl` is a minimal implementation of high-fidelity ephemeris model dynamics compatible with the [`OrdinaryDiffEq.jl`](https://github.com/SciML/OrdinaryDiffEq.jl) ecosystem (i.e. its solvers, parallelism, etc.).

-What `HFEM.jl` is:
+What `HFEM.jl` contains:
-- it is a library that contains the equations of motion relevant for astrodynamics
+-  full-ephemeris (and other - TBD) equations of motion relevant for astrodynamics
+- commonly used event functions (TODO)

 What `HFEM.jl` is *not*:
 - it is not an integrator, i.e. there are no integration schemes (e.g. Runge-Kutta algorithms, step-correction, event detection features, etc.) impemented (at least for now)